MichielDerhaeg/build-linux/README.md

 ```bash
 $ mkfs.ext4 /dev/loop0p1
 ```
-If you want to use something else than ext4, be sure to enable it when configuring your kernel.
-Now that we have done that, we can mount it start putting everything in place.
+If you want to use something other than ext4, be sure to enable it when configuring your kernel.
+Now that we have done that, we can mount it and start putting everything in place.
 ```bash
 $ mkdir image_root